awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_troubleshooting_trusts.md

 ## General tool for testing trusts<a name="directoryserviceporttest"></a>

 The [DirectoryServicePortTest](samples/DirectoryServicePortTest.zip) testing tool can be helpful when troubleshooting trust creation issues between AWS Managed Microsoft AD and on\-premises Active Directory\.
-For an example on how the tool can be used, see [Connect Verification](prereq_connector.md#connect_verification)\.
+For an example on how the tool can be used, see [Test your AD Connector](prereq_connector.md#connect_verification)\.